hhroig/coronasurveys/README.md

 ## Motivation

 The world is suffering from a pandemic called COVID-19, caused by the SARS-CoV-2 virus.
-The different national governments have problems evaluating the reach of the epidemic, having limited resources and tests to their disposal.
+National governments can face challenges in evaluating the reach of the epidemic, since they have limited resources and tests at their disposal.
 Hence, any means to evaluate the number of persons with symptoms compatible with COVID-19 with reasonable level of accuracy is useful.

+## Objective

+The objective of this study is the collection and publication of data about the number of people showing symptoms compatible with COVID-19 in different countries.
+Our hope is that this data will be useful to estimate the number of infected persons with the COVID-19 virus at a given point in time in a given country, and then track the evolution of this number over time.

 ## How you can help

-Please complete one of our surveys!
+Please complete one of our surveys!!
 Choose your country of residence and tell us about the number of cases (suspected or confirmed) you know about.
 No personal information is stored in these surveys.
 Because each of us can provide information about the situation among our direct contacts, in aggregate we are able to get rough estimates of total cases.

-Please complete your country survey!!
 Because we are tracking the evolution of this epidemic over time, once you have completed the survey, please remember to come back and update the survey every day.
 And finally, you can help us by asking your friends, colleagues and relatives to complete the survey as well!
 Thank you!

-## Objective

-The objective of this study is the collection and publication of data concerning the number of people that show symptoms compatible with COVID-19 in different countries.
-Hopefully, this data will be useful to estimate the number of infected persons with the COVID-19 virus at a given point in time in these countries, and the evolution of this number over time.
+You can find our results and links to our surveys in [http://coronasurveys.org](http://coronasurveys.org)

 ## Latest Reports